MoritzBrueckner/aura/readme.md

 Thanks to Haxe and Kha, Aura runs almost everywhere!

-The following targets were tested:
+The following targets were tested so far:

 | Target | Tested environments | Supported | Notes |
 | --- | --- | :---: | --- |